treeman/mining-incorporated/README.md

     Need to be able to style everything in collection
 * Cool pixelated graphics.
 * Extend fmt to allow precision and long types, possibly.
+* Smarter level generation
+    Better algorithm
+    Use levels and specify vein size for each ores etc..

 * Consider Command pattern with actors to handle input
 * Flyweight pattern for tile handling?